 - Be alert and pay attention to all signage.

 - Watch and obey all directions given by flaggers or any electronic and posted signage provided.

 - Use the “Take 10” technique when you are changing lanes.
 With the Tech 10 technique, the driver puts on their turn signal at least three seconds before they drive into the other lane.
 Drivers should allow themselves up to seven seconds to complete the change, keeping an eye on both rearview and side mirrors while driving into the lane.

 - Allow yourself plenty of time to reach your destination.
 If you know there is construction happening in an area you need to drive through, leave earlier so you will not feel stressed or impatient about any delays the construction may cause.

 - Drive defensively.
 Other drivers do not always follow these safe driving tips.

 - Make sure to leave enough space between your vehicle and the one in front.

 Speak to a Virginia Car Accident Attorney

 Unfortunately, no matter how safe a driver is behind the wheel, there is always a risk that another driver is reckless and causes a crash.
-If you suffered injuries in a car accident, and need compensation to find some amount of recovery, talk to a Virginia car accident attorney from Shapiro & Appleton to find out all your legal options.
+If you suffered injuries in a car accident, and need compensation to find some amount of recovery, talk to a Norfolk car accident attorney from Shapiro, Washburn & Sharp to find out all your legal options.